 Aleister Black had been absent from WWE television for quite a few months as creative had no plans for him.
 Despite making a return on Friday Night Smackdown back in May and starting a new feud with Big E, Black was released by WWE.

-Aleister Black has previously detailed how the last two years of his time in WWE were like a slow death and he had a lot of trouble dealing with WWE Creative on numerous aspects.
+Aleister Black has previously detailed how the last two years of his time in WWE were like slow death and he had a lot of trouble dealing with WWE Creative on numerous aspects.
 After his AEW debut, he now goes by the name Malakai Black.

 While speaking on Talk is Jericho, Malakai Black revealed that he wants to help influence the next generation of pro wrestlers and make them better, leaving behind a legacy that will be remembered.